-At the end of the Gallery, you can find the Scala Theater, and from here star a tour into Brera neighborhood.
+At the end of the Gallery, you can find the Scala Theater (book here the tour), and from here start a tour into Brera neighborhood.
 In the Santa Maria Delle Grazie church, you can find the masterpiece of Leonardo da Vinci, the Last Supper (tickets here).
 Highly recommended to book in advance, especially during the holidays.

 SOUTH OF MILAN:

 Now we move to the south of Milan, the Columns of San Lorenzo are very famous (his murals too), at night young people usually take beer in the summer.
 We arrived at Porta Ticinese where we can start our walk across the Navigli, a canal surrounded by bars and restaurants with beautiful terraces.

 WHERE TO EAT & NIGHTLIFE:

-Milan so famous for its nightlife, bars, discos and concert halls fills the Milan nightlife scene.
+Milan so famous for its nightlife, bars, discos and concert halls fill the Milan nightlife scene.
 Among the best areas to go out, there is Corso Como, with its numerous bars and various nightclubs such as the Tocqueville club.

 Another area is the Navigli, very often chosen to go out for dinner or simply take a walk through its canals.
 I’m sure you’ll like it a lot.
 If you want to try a very good Japanese restaurant I recommend the Temakinho.
 In this area wherever you go remember to book, otherwise on weekends it will be difficult to find a place.

 In Maciachini area there is the famous Alcatraz, a historic nightclub in Milan, although Just Cavalli and Old fashion club close to Cadorna Station, Amnesia in Forlanini area and Magazzini Generali close to Porta Romana.

 I hope you will enjoy Milan as much as I did all these years.
 So go 2 days in Milan and don’t care about the price.
-Are planning to visit Milan at Christmas time?
+Are you planning to visit Milan at Christmas time?
 Read here and check my last post: “5 days in Lombardy“.